Love Letter to the Dog

-Love Letter to the Dog is a 2024 South Korean melodrama short film directed by Han Hye-in, starring Han Sun-hwa and Chang Ryul.
+Love Letter to the Dog is a 2024 South Korean independent psychological thriller drama short film written and directed by Han Seo-yul, and starring Han Sun-hwa and Chang Ryul.
 The film had its world premiere at the 16th Seoul Yeongdeungpo International Extreme-Short Image & Film Festival (SESIFF) on September 27, 2024.
 It was produced through the "E-CUT Project," a production support program where actors donate their talents to produce works and the film festival provides funding.
-In 2024, Han Sun-hwa participated as the talent donor for this independent film.
+In 2024, Han Sun-hwa participated as the talent donor for this film.

 Premise

 It depicts the story of a woman who regularly meets her ex-boyfriend to see their dog but later finds out that he has a new girlfriend and can't see the dog anymore.
 Now she wants to get the dog back.